AØKA08214U Summerschool 2020: The Economic History of Europe

-Understand the difference between the forces at work in the pre-industrial era, when division of labour and trade were major factors in economic development, and science-based technological progress in the modern era
+Account for the difference between the forces at work in the pre-industrial era, when division of labour and trade were major factors in economic development, and science-based technological progress in the modern era.

-Understand the institutional preconditions for transfer of knowledge and convergence of income levels across nations in Europe
+Account for the institutional preconditions for transfer of knowledge and convergence of income levels across nations in Europe.

-Understand the forces which shape trade policies (free trade vs. protectionism) and know the general outline of the phases of trade regimes during the last 200 years
+Define the forces which shape trade policies (free trade vs. protectionism) and discuss the general outline of the phases of trade regimes during the last 200 years.

-Understand the mechanisms and workings of international monetary orders such as the Gold Standard, the Bretton Woods system and the euro
+Account for the mechanisms and workings of international monetary orders such as the Gold Standard, the Bretton Woods system and the euro.

-Understand the role and impact of Europe in a global economy
+Discuss the role and impact of Europe in a global economy.

 Use simple data methods to analyse historical data